Last Updated 17 August 2021

 It is unlawful to discriminate on the basis of any of these matters.
 It is also unlawful to discriminate on the grounds of a characteristic assumed to belong to a particular race or to treat a person less favourably on the basis of the race of a person with whom they live or mix.

 Section 9 of the Racial Discrimination Act makes direct and indirect discrimination unlawful.
-When a person discriminates on the grounds of race, but that is only part of the reason for the action, it is nevertheless unlawful, even if the discriminator’s reason was not the dominant or substantial reason (s 18 Racial Discrimination Act).
+When a person discriminates on the grounds of race, but that is only part of the reason for the action, it is still unlawful, even if the discriminator’s reason was not the dominant or substantial reason (s 18 Racial Discrimination Act).
 There must be a connection between the discrimination and the race, colour, descent, or national or ethnic origin of the complainant (s 18C Racial Discrimination Act).

 Areas of racial discrimination